vespa-engine/documentation/en/tutorials/text-search.md

     }
 }
 </pre>

-That's a lot going on here, so let us go through it in detail.
+A lot is going on here; let us go through it in detail.

 #### Document type and fields
 The `document` section contains the fields of the document, their types, and how Vespa should index and [match](reference/schema-reference.html#match) them.